 Our customers challenge us in many ways to create wet blasting solutions that meet or exceed demanding end requirements in smoothness and cleanliness, surface texturing, measurement tolerances, and material performance in the field.
-As customer requirements continue to evolve, so do Wet Technology solutions, resulting in highly advanced, fully automated wet blasting equipment that delivers what it promises — and more.
-We welcome your inquiries and questions, and we’ll work with you in our lab to test and refine our wet abrasive technology.
+As customer requirements continue to evolve, so do Wet Technologies solutions.
+Our highly advanced, fully automated wet blasting equipment delivers what it promises — and more.
+We welcome your inquiries and questions.
+We’ll work with you in our lab to test and refine our wet abrasive technology.
 Ask us about your most challenging questions, obstacles and bottlenecks, and work with our engineers to find clean, efficient, cost-effective solutions.

 In the Wet Technologies process, abrasive or non-abrasive media is mixed with water by a specially designed, high volume pump.
 The mixture is then sent to a nozzle or nozzles where regulated compressed air is added to adjust the aggressiveness as it discharges over a surface.
 The “scrubbing” effect can produce a variety of successful results.

 The Wet Tech wet blasting process is dust-free and static-free.
 It does not embed media into the surface, and it can also remove oils and grease while performing other functions.

 The wet blasting process can successfully remove burrs, scale, oxidation and rust, machining marks, and coatings.
 It can enhance cosmetic appearance by producing a matte finish.
 It can take a smooth surface and etch it for superior coating and bonding, or it can create a smoother finish.